 We have incurred significant net losses since 2013 and have an accumulated deficit of \$212.1 million as of June 30, 2021.
 In the first six months of 2021, our liquidity has been further negatively impacted by a decline in the sales of our legacy products while our next generation products are still under development.
 In addition, legal expenses related to our ongoing SEC investigation during the six months of 2021 were significantly higher than expected and may continue to impact our results in the foreseeable future.
 As a result, we will need to obtain additional financing to fund our operations.
-We cannot provide any assurance that we will be able to secure sufficient liquidity to fund our operations, including through additional capital from the sale of equity securities or financings, or that we will be able achieve profitability through the roll-out of our next-generations, our liquidity and ability to continue operations could be materially adversely affected.
+We cannot provide any assurance that we will be able to secure sufficient liquidity to fund our operations, including through additional capital from the sale of equity securities or financings, or that we will be able achieve profitability through the roll-out of our next-generation products or the cost efficiencies implemented in 2020.
+If we are unable to generate or obtain the requisite amount of financing needed to fund our business operations, our liquidity and ability to continue operations could be materially adversely affected.
 As a result, we may be required to delay, reduce or cease our operations and we may be required to seek bankruptcy protection.